SaraAlert/SaraAlert/README.md

 ### System Tests

-By default, `rails test` will not run system tests.
-To run system tests (uses Selenium):
+By default, the `rails test` command used to execute all the other tests will not run system tests.
+To run all the system tests:

 ```
 bundle exec rails test:system
 ```

+See [System tests documentation](test/system/README.md) for more information.

 ## Configuration